CharlieH7/Weather-App/README.md

 <h1>Weather-App</h1>

-A weather app with javascript.
-I use the openWeather api and we get data from api to display on the frontend.
+A weather web application with javascript.
+I use the openWeather api and get data from api to display on the frontend.
+Type in your location to find the weather in your area (degree, humidity, wind level...)